xebia/essentials/independent-tests.md

 ### Application

 Start with this when writing your code.
 Start with a test, TDD style: describe what an entity should do.
 Implement it and describe the next feature.
 Keep a piece of paper next to you to write down notes while implementing.
-In doing do, you drive the code through tests.
-Tests are the most concrete way to describe a piece of functionality: since they're written in a programming language they can only be interpreted in one way.
+In doing so, you drive the code through tests.
+Tests are the most concrete way to describe a piece of functionality: since they're written in a programming language, they can only be interpreted in one way.
 No ambiguity.

 ### Consequences